yogeshscore442/loki_assistent/README.md

 Optional overlay GUI with circular avatar and listening indicator.

 Lots of comments and clear code structure — easy to extend.

+.

+🧰 Requirements
+Python 3.8+

+Recommended packages:

+bash
+Copy code
+pip install pyttsx3 SpeechRecognition sounddevice numpy pyautogui Pillow colorama psutil Platform notes:

+Windows: pyttsx3 typically uses sapi5; PowerShell fallback is available by default.

+Linux: pyttsx3 may use espeak; ensure espeak installed.

+macOS: pyttsx3 may use nsss.

+⚙️ Installation
+Clone this repo:

+bash
+Copy code
+git clone <your-repo-url>
+cd loki-assistant
+Install requirements:

+bash
+Copy code
+pip install -r requirements.txt
+Or install individually if you prefer.

+(Optional) If you want the overlay and circular avatar, ensure tkinter and Pillow are installed and a GIF path is configured.

+▶️ Usage
+Run the assistant:

+bash
+Copy code
+python Loki_assistant2_voice_for_all.py
+On start it will announce itself (voice) and then listen.
+Speak commands like:

+"Open Chrome" → opens browser and says "Opening Google Chrome."

+"What time is it?" → speaks current time.

+"Take a screenshot" → countdown and saves screenshot, then speaks confirmation.

+"Calculate 12 divided by 4" → speaks the answer.

+"Set a timer for 30 seconds" → sets timer and announces when finished.

+You can also type or extend command handlers in the code.